CoolBitX-Technology/sygna-bridge-util/README.md

 ### For Beneficiary

 There is only one api for Beneficiary VASP to call, which is `postPermission`.
-After the beneficiary server confirm thet legitemacy of a transfer request, they will sign `{ transfer_id, permission_status }` using `signPermission()` function, and send the result with signature to Sygna Bridge Central Server.
+After the beneficiary server confirm their legitimacy of a transfer request, they will sign `{ transfer_id, permission_status }` using `signPermission()` function, and send the result with signature to Sygna Bridge Central Server.

 ```javascript
 const permission_status = 'ACCEPTED'; // or "REJECTED"